Xilinx/PYNQ/docs/source/8_iop_code.rst

 The IOP module is imported, along with the Pmod constant definitions (pin mappings) and the *MMIO* (interface to shared memory).

-The Microblaze binary for the IOP is also declared.
+The MicroBlaze binary for the IOP is also declared.
 This is the application executable, and will be loaded into the IOP instruction memory.